abhi3700/evm_contracts_defiavgprice/README.md

 # DeFi Utils - Token average price

-Calculate on-chain average price of tokens on DeFi protocol.
+Computationally efficient contract for calculating on-chain average token price for DeFi protocols

 ## About
 * A keeper pushes a price of token(s).